git-town/git-town/documentation/commands/append.md

-forks a new feature branch with the given name off the current branch, makes the new branch a child of the current branch, pushes the new feature branch to the remote repository if and only if [new-branch-push-flag](./new-branch-push-flag.md) is true, and brings over all uncommitted changes to the new feature branch.
+forks a new feature branch with the given name off the current branch, makes the new branch a child of the current branch, pushes the new feature branch to the remote repository if and only if <a href="./new-branch-push-flag.md">new-branch-push-flag</a>
+is true,
+and brings over all uncommitted changes to the new feature branch.
 </a>